Fair Housing Act

 - Advertisements in a newspaper, a publication or signs that say "no children" or "adults only"

-- Refusal to allow an accessibility modification to a dwelling or an accommodation to a policy for a person with a disability For more information, please view our Fair Housing Brochure in English or Spanish, or call the Community and Economic Development office at (228) 938-6639.
+- Refusal to allow an accessibility modification to a dwelling or an accommodation to a policy for a person with a disability For more information, please view our Fair Housing Brochure in English or Spanish, or call the Community Development office at (228) 938-6639.
 You may also be interested in our Predatory Lending page.